bcobo/SIRENA/doc/SIRENA.rst

 :ref:`gennoisespec` also adds the ``BSLN0`` and ``NOISESTD`` keywords to the *NOISE* HDU in the *noise data* file.
 They store the mean and the standard deviation of the noise (by working with the long noise interval).

-If the noise spectrum or the weight matrixes are to be created from a data stream containing pulses, care should be taken with the parameters :ref:`scaleFactor <scaleFactor_gennoisespec>`, :ref:`samplesUp <samplesUp_gennoisespec>` and :ref:`nSgms <nSgms_gennoisespec>` responsible of the detection process.
+If the noise spectrum or the weight matrices are to be created from a data stream containing pulses, care should be taken with the parameters :ref:`scaleFactor <scaleFactor_gennoisespec>`, :ref:`samplesUp <samplesUp_gennoisespec>` and :ref:`nSgms <nSgms_gennoisespec>` responsible of the detection process.

 The sampling rate is calculated by using some keywords in the input FITS file.
 In case of ``tessim`` simulated data files, using the ``DELTAT`` keyword *samplingRate=1/deltat*.
 In case of ``xifusim`` simulated data files, every detector type defines a master clock-rate ``TCLOCK`` and the sampling rate is calculated either from a given decimation factor ``DEC_FAC`` (FDM and NOMUX) as *samplingRate=1/(tclock·dec_fac)*, or from the row period  ``P_ROW`` and the number of rows ``NUMROW`` (TDM) as *samplingRate=1/(tclock·numrow·p_row)*.
 In case of old simulated files, the sampling rate could be read from the ``HISTORY`` keyword in the *Primary* HDU.
 If the sampling frequency can not be get from the input file after all, a message will ask the user to include the ``DELTAT`` keyword (inverse of the sampling rate) in the input FITS file before running again.